l0r3m1psum/hydrognss_orchestrator/README.md

 - A backup root folder must be created (e.g. `C:\data_backups`);  this is used for storing orchestrator's run backups and PAM related files.
 This folder must contain a `PAM` fodler (e.g. `C:\data_backups\PAM`)
 - Each processor must be installed properly ( following processor's release notes / instructions / readme files )
 - Each processor must be configured properly
-- It is suggested to teast each processor before use in the orchestration
+- It is suggested to test each processor before use in the orchestration

 ## Installation